Clarence Gonstead

 Clarence Selmer Gonstead (July 23, 1898 – October 2, 1978) was an American chiropractor.
 He created the Gonstead technique.
 He established a large chiropractic facility in Mount Horeb, Wisconsin.

 Early life

 Clarence Gonstead was born in Willow Lake, South Dakota, the son of Carl Gonstead (1871–1956) and Sarah Gonstead (1874–1918).
 His family later moved to a dairy farm in Primrose, Wisconsin.
 At the age of 19, Gonstead was bedridden with rheumatoid arthritis.
-After his arthritis was cured by a chiropractor, he was motivated to enroll in the Palmer School of Chiropractic in Davenport, Iowa.
+After receiving chiropractic treatment for his arthritis, he was motivated to enroll in the Palmer School of Chiropractic in Davenport, Iowa.

 Gonstead became a member of the chiropractic fraternity Delta Sigma Chi.
 Gonstead earned a doctor of chiropractic degree in 1923 and returned to Wisconsin.
 He first practiced with Dr. Olson, the man who inspired him to become a chiropractor, before establishing a practice in Mt.
 Horeb, Wisconsin.
 His younger brother, Merton Gonstead (1902–1983), joined his practice in 1929 for a few years before starting his own practice.
 Clarence Gonstead remained a sole practitioner for the next twenty years.